-Students, international guests, dignitaries, health care professionals and the public may request guided tours of historical sites on campus, such as the Centennial Complex, including the Medical Simulation Center and the Embryology Museum.
+Vocational groups, international guests, dignitaries, healthcare professionals and the public may request guided tours on campus.
+Tours can include the Centennial Complex, featuring the Medical Simulation Center and the Embryology Museum.
 Other popular sites include the Heritage Room in the Del E. Webb Memorial Library, the University Church of Seventh-day Adventists, the School of Dentistry, Drayson Center and the Geoscience Research Institute.

-Community groups and college or vocational students may also request tours.
+Community groups and college or vocational groups may also request tours.
 Tours are designed to meet the interest of each person or group.

-Reservations may be made by calling Mary Clement, tour coordinator, in the office of public affairs, 909-LLU-TOUR (909-558-8687).
-Reservations may also be requested by emailing email@example.com.
-Please include contact information with your request so that you can be contacted to make and confirm your reservation.
+firstname.lastname@example.org (Please include contact information with your request so that you can be contacted to make and confirm your reservation.)

 Loma Linda University

 In the early 1900s, the founders of Loma Linda University had a dream to create an institution dedicated to the wellness of the whole person.
 In 1905, the dream became reality with the foundation of Loma Linda University, a unique school that combines medical sciences with a Christian education.
 Loma Linda University occupies a 97-acre suburban campus and is nestled into the rolling hills in the quiet community of Loma Linda, some 60 miles east of Los Angeles.
 Loma Linda University is home to more than 4,500 students from every state in America and more than 80 countries around the world.

 From I-10 Freeway, take the Tippecanoe/Anderson Street exit south.
 Travel south on Anderson Street for approximately 1.5 miles.
 Anderson Street leads directly to the campus.

 John Wayne Airport-Orange County - approx. 52 miles